Gaza_Country_Hero

 Our Response

-International Medical Corps has worked in Gaza since 2008, implementing emergency preparedness and coordination projects, and providing primary and secondary healthcare; mental health and psychosocial support; child protection and gender-based violence services; and water, sanitation and hygiene services.
+International Medical Corps has provided humanitarian assistance in Gaza since 2008.
+Before the escalation of conflict on October 7, 2023, our work focused on implementing emergency preparedness and coordination projects, and on providing primary and secondary healthcare, MHPSS, child protection, and GBV prevention and response services.

 Disaster Risk Reduction (DRR)

-International Medical Corps builds communities’ resilience and emergency response to and preparedness for natural disasters, especially flooding, through DRR programming.
+International Medical Corps builds communities’ capacity to respond to and prepare for natural disasters through disaster risk-reduction programming.
 Our services focus on prevention and protection, including reducing the number of people affected by disasters, reducing the damage to critical infrastructure and preventing the disruption of basic services at the community level.

 Fathers Matter